List of Coronation Street characters introduced in 1978: Ida Clough

 Ida Clough (also Bulmer) was played by Helene Palmer.
 Ida first appeared in 1978 she was a machinist at Baldwin's Casuals and was always militant and behind anyone who wanted to strike.
 Over the years she worked alongside Ivy Tilsley (Lynne Perrie), Vera Duckworth (Liz Dawn), Elsie Tanner (Pat Phoenix) and Shirley Armitage (Lisa Lewis).

-In 1980, Ida went head to head with Ivy to become The union leader, but she lost out to Ivy.
-When Mike Baldwin (Johnny Briggs) was charged with drink driving in 1988 it had been Ida who had reported him and Mike sacked her.
+In 1980, Ida went head to head with Ivy to become the union leader, but she lost out.
+When Mike Baldwin (Johnny Briggs) was charged with drink driving in 1988, it had been Ida who had reported him and Mike sacked her.
 Ida returned to the street for Ivy's funeral in 1995 and Mike agreed to take her back at the factory.
-This time she was working alongside Janice Battersby (Vicky Entwistle) and Sally Webster (Sally Whittaker).
+This time, she was working alongside Janice Battersby (Vicky Entwistle) and Sally Webster (Sally Whittaker).
 In 1997, when the Duckworths decided to renew their wedding vows in Las Vegas, Vera suggested they fly Ida out as a witness.
 Ida made her last appearance in Coronation Street in August 1998.
-Her final appearance saw her help her colleague, Hayley Patterson (Julie Hesmondhalgh), who Mike had sacked for being a transsexual, get her job back by threatening to take Mike to an industrial tribunal.
+Her final appearance saw her help her colleague Hayley Patterson (Julie Hesmondhalgh), whom Mike had sacked for being a transsexual, get her job back by threatening to take Mike to an industrial tribunal.
 Ida's fate since then is unknown but at Vera's funeral in January 2008, Rita Sullivan (Barbara Knox) spoke about Vera, Ivy and Ida in the past tense, implying that Ida had died prior to 2008.